When Do Copyrighted Works Become Public Domain

 Generally, works published after 1992 but before 1978 are considered copyright protected for 95 years from the date the work was first published.
 Also, an unpublished work that was created before 1978 is still protected under copyright laws for the life of the author plus an additional 70 years after the author's death.

-Different facets in copyright laws change how and when the general expiration dates apply.
+Different facets of copyright laws change how and when the general expiration dates apply.
 For example, works published without proper notice before 1989 may already be in the public domain because proper copyright procedures were not followed.
 Additionally, copyrights may be renewed for certain lengths of time, thereby extending the natural expiration date.

 Works in the Public Domain for 2019

 In 2019, several first-time copyright events occurred in the United States.
 For instance, 2019 marks the first year since 1998 in which the majority of media from the previous year expired and entered the public domain.
 Also, under the Copyright Term Extension Act, in 2019—after a 95-year copyright term—1923 works entered the public domain, with 1924 works becoming public domain in 2020, and so forth.
-U.S. media in the public domain also includes and unpublished work from authors who died in 1948.
+U.S. media in the public domain also includes an unpublished work from authors who died in 1948.

 Examples of U.S. works that entered the public domain in 2019 include: "Kiss Me, Kate," a musical by Cole Porter; The Prophet, by Kahlil Gibran; The White Rose, by D.W.
 Griffith; and the "Ten Commandments," in black and white, by B. DeMille.